ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 * A relay operates the Oblivious Relay Resource
 * A server operates both the Oblivious Gateway Resource and the Target Resource

+Connections between the client, Oblvious Relay Resource, and Oblivious Gateway Resource MUST use HTTPS in order to provide unlinkability in the presence of a network observer.
+The scheme of the encapsulated request detemrines what is used between the Oblivious Gateway and Target Resources, though using HTTPS is RECOMMENDED; see {{server-responsibilities}}.

 To achieve the stated privacy goals, the Oblivious Relay Resource cannot be operated by the same entity as the Oblivious Gateway Resource.
 However, colocation of the Oblivious Gateway Resource and Target Resource simplifies the